deejayy/angular15-project-bootstrap/README.md

 ## Reactive config

-Some application-specific settings needs to be bundled with the app together.
+Some application-specific settings need to be bundled with the app together.
 The old way was to put these settings (e.g. api endpoint url, feature flags, etc) into the `environment.ts` file and import whenever required.
 Drawback is, the settings are compiled into the application bundle statically, "hardcoded".

 Reactive config aims to elevate the configuration handling to a new level: load the config when the application loads.
 It either can be a config.json in the assets folder or even an API endpoint somewhere on the internet: it will be loaded before the app starts.

 You can load, reload, get and set whatever properties you want to keep in the configuration.